-Students who are getting ready for competitions or auditions need to be prepared to attend extra lessons.
+Students who are getting ready for competitions or auditions attend extra lessons.

 Individual coaching sessions are available upon request and are billed differently from regular weekly lessons.

-Time and scheduling permitting, in addition to private lessons there will be group and performance classes offered at no additional cost.
+Time and scheduling permitting, in addition to private lessons there will be occasional group and performance classes.
+Group lessons count as “half lessons”.
 I try to schedule group events at everyone’s convenience.

 STUDENTS OF ALL AGES AND LEVELS ARE WELCOME.

 - I enjoy teaching all ages and levels, but for elementary school age children, I do require substantial parental involvement until students are approximately 10 years old.
-This means that a parent attends lessons along with the child and takes notes.
-Very rarely, a child focuses better without a parent present at the lesson.
-If a parent is not attending the lesson, I take a video of the lesson which I send to the parent to view.
-Parents of older students are also always welcome to sit in on lessons and observe.
+This means that a parent attends lessons along with the child, quietly observing, taking notes.

-THERE ARE LIMITED OPPORTUNITIES TO MAKE UP OR RESCHEDULE MISSED LESSONS.
+THERE ARE LIMITED OPPORTUNITIES TO RESCHEDULE MISSED LESSONS.

-- I understand that children usually don’t give you 24 hours notice that they will be sick the next day and therefore unable to attend their piano lesson.
-However, the sooner I know that you will have to miss a lesson, the better; it allows me to make use of the time, perhaps offering the time to a different student who has a scheduling conflict.
-No-shows will not be made up.
+- The sooner I know that you will have to miss a lesson, the better; it allows me to make use of the time, perhaps offering the time to a different student who has a scheduling conflict.

 ANY OUTSIDE PERFORMANCE BY THE STUDENT, BE IT FOR SCHOOL, CHURCH OR ANY OTHER VENUE, MUST BE DISCUSSED WITH THE TEACHER.